3. Scale and Projections

 On equal-area projections, the size of any area on the map is in true proportion to its size on the earth.
 In other words, countries’ shapes may appear to be squished or stretched compared to what they look like on a globe, but their land area will be accurate relative to other land masses.
 For example, in the Gall-Peters projection, the shape of Greenland is significantly altered, but the size of its area is correct in comparison to Africa.
 This type of projection is important for quantitative thematic data, especially in mapping density (an attribute over an area).
 For example, it would be useful in comparing the density of Syrian refugees in the Middle East or the amount of cropland in production.

-As we can see with an equal-area projection, however, the ellipses maintain the correct proportions in the sizes of areas on the globe but that their shapes are distorted.
-Equal-area projections are preferred for small-scale thematic mapping, especially when map users are expected to compare sizes of area features like countries and continents.
+As we can see with an equal-area projection, however, the ellipses maintain the correct proportions in the sizes of areas on the globe, but their shapes are distorted.
+Equal-area projections are preferred for small-scale thematic mapping, especially when map users are expected to compare the sizes of area features like countries and continents.

 3.4.3 Equidistant